annesophielassen/annesophielassen.github.io/index.md

 I am a PhD Fellow at Department of Economics at Copenhagen Business School.

+My research is primarily concerned with gender inequality, incl. differences in labor market outcomes and implications of this.
-As an applied micro economists, my research is placed within the intersection of labour, gender and family economics.
+This means my work is placed within the intersection of labour, family economics and public economics.

+Before starting my PhD studies, I was a RA for Tom Kirchmaier and Niels Westergaard-Nielsen.
+I hold a MSc and BSc in Economics (cand.polit) from Copenhagen University.

 ---